 Wayne drinking bud and hanger-on Bruce Cabot is fine, and flame Maureen O’Hara pops in for a few scenes.
 There are some neat photographic effects (William H. Clothier once again), and Elmer Bernstein’s score is yeomanly western, though a far cry from his top Wayne salutes for The Comancheros and The Sons Of Katie Elder.

-The violence angle (this is bloody)** seems to have worked, as this was the star’s strongest post-True Grit grosser, offsetting its $4,390,000 tag by earning $16,500,000, the years 10th biggest hit.
+The violence angle (this is bloody) ** seems to have worked, as this was the star’s strongest post-True Grit grosser, offsetting its $4,390,000 tag by earning $16,500,000, the years 10th biggest hit.
 Filmed down in Durango, Mexico.
 Director Sherman called it quits after this, so did O’Hara until one final bow twenty years later in Only The Lonely.
-It was Cabot’s (rather a shady sort it seems) last of ten jobs with Wayne: he died of cancer a year later.
+It was Cabot’s last of ten jobs with Wayne: he died of cancer a year later.

 With John Doucette, Ethan Wayne, Jim Davis, Bobby Vinton, John Agar, Bernard Fox and Roy Jenson.
 110 minutes.